How to create a Windows installer package - Beginner Guide

 1. Create a project

 Let's assume that we have a simple application executable that only outputs some lines.
 After launching Advanced Installer, you will be prompted with a dialog where you can choose the type of project you want to create.
+You can use our Sample Application to test.

 Create Advanced Installer Project